How to Increase Dopamine for Mood and Motivation

 8. Meditate or practice yoga

-There is even research that suggests meditative yoga does increase dopamine production and modulates synapses in the frontal cortex of the brain.
+There is research that suggests meditative yoga does increase dopamine production and modulates synapses in the frontal cortex of the brain.

 9. Eliminate as many life stressors as possible